cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/parameters.md

 {{<Aside type="note">}}

-Most of the parameters listed below are also configurable in the Zero Trust Dashboard under **Settings** > **Devices**.
+Most of the parameters listed below are also configurable in Zero Trust under **Settings** > **Devices**.
 In the event of conflicting settings, the WARP client will always give precedence to settings on the local device (for example, in your `mdm.xml` or `com.cloudflare.warp.plist` files).

 {{</Aside>}}